-Right up there with “You got McDonald’s money” and “I ain’t one of your lil friends” is another Black household saying that stings in its delivery: “You have to be twice as good to get half of what white people get.”
+Right up there with “You got McDonald’s money” and “I ain’t one of your lil friends” is another black household saying that stings in its delivery: “You have to be twice as good to get half of what white people get.”
 This is an African-American proverb that I hold to be true.
 And under this rhetoric, it means that by default, Get Out is technically better than all of its white contenders.
 My logic is supported by some pretty sound evidence.

 Daniel Kaluuya is up for Best Actor thanks to his now iconic cry face, but honestly there were so many other captivating performances that haven’t even been acknowledged.
 Betty Gabriel, who played the suspiciously domesticated housekeeper Georgina was absolutely snubbed for Best Supporting Actress.
-I’m sorry, but that single scene where she she repeated “No. No. No. No. No.” while crying and smiling at the same time was one of the best pieces of acting in 2017.
+I’m sorry, but that single scene where she repeated “No. No. No. No. No.” while crying and smiling at the same time was one of the best pieces of acting in 2017.
 Lakeith Stanfield was also an underrated force in the movie.

-But on-screen greatness aside, there is no denying that Peele updated the entire horror genre while also shifting the public perception of cultural appropriation, liberal racism, and the dangerous complicity of white women in all of it.
-The “sunken place” gives language to the ways in which Black people succumb to influence of white supremacy, both willingly and unwillingly.
-We have been able to call out this the cultural phenomenon we already know has existed years before Get Out.
-And Stanfield, possessed and decked out in his Sunday best, has become the expressive icon for all the ways people of color feel like we are not allowed to be ourselves — whether it be in front of our coworker, Facebook friends, or the police.
+But onscreen greatness aside, there is no denying that Peele updated the entire horror genre while also shifting the public perception of cultural appropriation, liberal racism, and the dangerous complicity of white women in all of it.
+The “sunken place” gives language to the ways in which black people succumb to influence of white supremacy, both willingly and unwillingly.
+We have been able to call out this cultural phenomenon we already know has existed years before Get Out.
+And Stanfield, possessed and decked out in his Sunday best, has become the expressive icon for all the ways people of colour feel like we are not allowed to be ourselves — whether it be in front of our coworker, Facebook friends, or the police.

 Get Out wasn’t just a movie.
 It was a movement.
-It is precisely because of it’s callout of racism and its shout out to Black culture that it deserves all of these awards.
+It is precisely because of its callout of racism and its shout-out to black culture that it deserves all of these awards.
 I don’t know about you, but this trumps fish fucking, as fascinating as it may be.
-Obviously, I’m rooting for everybody Black, especially when one of them could possibly be the first Black director to take home the highest award in his field.
+Obviously, I’m rooting for everybody black, especially when one of them could possibly be the first black director to take home the highest award in his field.
 But that doesn’t negate the fact that Peele created a masterpiece.
 No matter what the Academy has to say about it, I have nothing but respect for MY best film, director, and original screenplay.